About the Victorian Rainforest Network

 A lot of the work VRN has engaged in, involves scrutinising the complex levels of bureaucratic planning that goes into developing buffers to protect rainforest from clearfell logging practices.

 The Department of Sustainability and Environment (DSE) already have planning processes in place to apply buffers to rainforest.
-However the conflict between conservation and logging, means progress to implement adequate buffers has been either extremely slow or stalled.
+However the conflict between conservation and logging, means progress to implement adequate buffers has historically been either extremely slow or stalled.

 Historically three major government rainforest management processes have failed to implement appropriate rainforest conservation buffers: